- Skeletal system

 Walls and anatomical landmarks

-The anterior wall connects the nasopharynx to the nasal cavity through two openings called the choanae.
+The anterior wall of the nasopharynx connects the pharynx to the nasal cavity through two openings called the choanae.
 In the middle of the lateral wall on either side is located one more opening - the pharyngeal orifice of the auditory tube that connects the nasopharynx with the tympanic cavity of the middle ear.

 In the posterior wall, behind the torus tubarius, is a deep fossa called the pharyngeal recess.
-It is also known as the fossa of Rosenmüller or lateral pharyngeal recess, and it is the most common site for nasopharyngeal carcinoma.
+It is also known as the fossa of Rosenmüller or lateral pharyngeal recess, and it is the most common site for nasopharyngeal carcinoma (epithelial cancer).
 More below the pharyngeal opening is another mucosal elevation called the torus levatorius.
 It is a mucosal fold overlying the levator veli palatini muscle.

-Inferior to the torus levatorius can be found one more fold called the salpingopharyngeal fold.
+Inferior to the torus levatorius one more fold can be found - it is called the salpingopharyngeal fold.
 It covers the salpingopharyngeal muscle.
-The junction between the superior and posterior wall is marked by the pharyngeal tonsil.
+The junction between the superior and posterior walls is marked by the pharyngeal tonsil.
 It is unpaired lymphoid tissue aggregation situated above the torus tubarius.
 The pharyngeal tonsil is also called the adenoid tonsil.
 Paired tubal tonsil, or the Gerlach's tonsil, is located close to the pharyngeal orifice.

 The oropharynx is the middle part of the pharynx that is located posterior to the oral cavity and is its continuation.
 The oropharynx is situated approximately at the level of the third and fourth cervical vertebrae (C3 - C4).
 It extends from the uvula of the soft palate to the superior border of the epiglottis.